Written by The Leap on 03 / 08 / 2018

 You should strive to watch sunrise and sunset from as many different places as you can on your gap year.
 A remote Madagascan island should certainly be one of them.
 Our Island Outreach Tour will take you to some of the most remote and untouched islands and beaches in the country where sunsets get more beautiful every day.

 Step out of your comfort zone and get yourself within touching distance of the highest place on the planet.
 This 10-day trek will take you into the heart of the Himalayas, to Buddhist monasteries and through remote villages and lush valleys.
-Our 8-week Nepal and India program will get this all organised for you plus a team to do it with.
+Our 8-week Nepal and India program will get this all organized for you plus a team to do it with.

 You haven’t been to a carnival until you’ve been here.
 Think 2 million people on the streets of Rio, huge floats, bright colours, elaborate outfits, music and some of the best dancers in the world.
-1st week of March 2019 – book it in.

 The Galapagos islands are a place of almost unrivalled biodiversity.
 One huge draw is the hammerhead sharks that descend upon the islands each year, with schools of up to 300 individuals.
 Snorkelling with these beauties is something you will never forget.
 Why not do this one weekend whilst taking part in our Ecuador volunteer program?